Professor David Dunne - Director

 Watu trained as a social scientist and brings rich research experience in innovation for social inclusion.
 She has a grounded understanding of the role of networks in supporting research capabilities in both Africa and Europe.
 Watu has also previously worked with government and private sector organisations in East Africa on strengthening health systems performance.

-Corinna co-ordinates the MUII-plus and THRiVE-2 DELTAS Africa programmes.
-These Wellcome Trust funded programmes develop partnerships between East African Academic institutions and the University of Cambridge to strengthen research capacity.
+Corinna co-ordinates the Cambridge aspects of the MUII-plus and THRiVE-2 programmes.
+These programmes develop partnerships between East African Academic institutions and the University of Cambridge to strengthen research capacity.
 Corinna joined the Cambridge-Africa Programme in August 2016.

-Prior to joining the Cambridge-Africa Programme she worked on a wide variety of projects at the PHG (Population Health and Genomics) Foundation over the past 10 years.
-These projects included developing a public health needs assessment toolkit to develop services in relation to congenital disorders focusing on low and middle income countries, where the majority of children affected by congenital disorders are born; assessing services for inherited cardiac conditions and making recommendations for improved service development; she undertook similar work on inherited ophthalmology and genetic screening services.
-She evaluated services aimed at decreasing risk of inherited disorders amongst communities with high levels consanguineous partnerships in the UK.
+Prior to joining the Cambridge-Africa Programme, she worked on a wide variety of projects at the PHG (Population Health and Genomics) Foundation over the past 10 years.
+These projects included developing a public health needs assessment toolkit to develop services in relation to congenital disorders focusing on low and middle income countries; assessing services for inherited cardiac conditions and making recommendations for improved service development; she undertook similar work on inherited ophthalmology and genetic screening services.
+She evaluated services aimed at decreasing the risk of inherited disorders amongst communities with high levels consanguineous partnerships in the UK.
 Other key interests were the mainstreaming of genomics into clinical practice and the ethical implementation of genomic technologies into health services.

-Corinna has also worked on policy development in relation to primary health care in the UK, health promotion in inner city Manchester and developed materials on mental health risk assessment.
+Corinna has also worked on primary health care policy development in the UK, health promotion in inner city Manchester and developed materials on mental health risk assessment.
 She has an undergraduate degree in psychology and postgraduate qualifications in health promotion and health education and in management.

 Corinna has a long standing interest in Africa and taught in Kenya in a secondary school.